Skip to main content

 Private sector employees

 Employees who are employed in the private sector and by local government authorities can make applications to the Commission.
+These applications include:

 Unfair dismissal

-The Commission is able to deal with an application from a private sector employee where the employer is unincorporated – that is, the employer is a partnership, sole trader, or is a corporation which does not substantially engage in trading or financial activities (known as a State system employer).
+The Commission is able to deal with an application from a private sector employee where the employer is unincorporated – that is, the employer is a partnership, sole trader, or an association or organisation that does not substantially engage in trading or financial activities (known as a State system employer).
 This includes local government authorities and some not-for-profit organisations.
+The Commission cannot deal with an unfair dismissal application from a private sector employee where the employer is a trading, financial or foreign corporation (a 'constitutional corporation'), or the Commonwealth government (known as a national system employee).

 Denied Contractual Benefit